Vyral/sandy-eagon-blog/_drafts/we-make-sure-our-homebuyers-know-what-theyre-getting.md

 {% include pullquote.html %}

-**When you’re looking for the home that really works for you, we want to make sure you know all about what’s around it.** That’s why we have disclosures and why we have experience.&nbsp;
+**When you’re looking for the home that really works for you, we want to make sure you know all about what’s around it.** That’s why we have disclosures and why we have experience.

 If you have any questions for us about how we can get you into the right home in the right place for your family, don’t hesitate to give me a call or send me an email.
 I look forward to hearing from you soon.